fleetdm/fleet/docs/Using-Fleet/Audit-Activities.md

 ### Type `edited_macos_min_version`

-Generated when the minimum required macOS version is modified.
+Generated when the minimum required macOS version or deadline is modified.

 This activity contains the following fields:
 - "team_id": The ID of the team that the minimum macOS version applies to, null if it applies to devices that are not in a team.